Thefuyg/Discord-Token-Nuker/README.md

 # Token-Nuker
-Grab info about a user &amp; nuke their account
+Grab info about a user & and nuke their account
+# Features
+* Spam change light and dark mode
+* Grab Info
+* Spam change language
+* Unfriend all
+* Guild Leaver & Creator